JK Death Wobble: Causes, Diagnosis, and How to Fix It for Good

 - Visible movement during shake test

 The fix: Replace with quality units.
 Consider a heavy-duty tie rod if you’re running 35s+ - see our lift kit guide for what else you’ll need with larger tires.
+If you’ve installed larger tires, be aware they can exacerbate front-end wear.

 Steering Stabilizer